Frequently Asked Questions

 5. How do I know what instrument I should play?

 If you don’t have an instrument, you may want to listen to the orchestra in rehearsal.
 Visitors are always welcome and any orchestra member would be glad to demonstrate his or her instrument (at least with a scale!).
-Adam, our beginner strings teacher may have some ideas for you.

 6. How do I get an instrument?